niels-lubbes/orbital/README.md

 A *celestial surface* is a surface that contains at least two circles through almost each point.
 Such a surface can be embedded in the projective n-sphere S^n for some n>=2.
 The n-sphere S^n is a hyperquadric of signature (n+1,1).
-A surface in S^n of degree d that contains l circles through almost each point has *celestial type*: (l,d,n).
+A surface in S^n of degree d that contains c circles through almost each point has *celestial type* (c,d,n).
-We have [shown](https://arxiv.org/abs/1302.6710) that n<=7 and l is either infinity, or at most 6.
+We have [shown](https://arxiv.org/abs/1302.6710) that n<=7
+and c is either infinity, or at most 6.

 We denote the fiber product of the projective line with itself by P^1xP^1.
 Celestial surfaces, that contain finitely many circles through each point,